-Member-agencies have the duty, in their day-to-day- activities, directly or indirectly, to have advertising universally accepted and recognized as a productive activity which is valuable to society, and its practice as meaningful and respectable.
+Member agencies have the duty, in their day-to-day- activities, directly or indirectly, to have advertising and marketing communications universally accepted and recognized as a productive activity which is valuable to society, and its practice as meaningful and respectable.

-The efforts to uplift advertising must extend to all the various sectors and special interest groups of society, including, and especially the government.
+The efforts to uplift the industry must extend to all the various sectors and special interest groups of society.

-These efforts must be reflected not only in direct statements, PR and publicity campaigns, but also in the day-to-day actions of advertising agencies and practitioners, their observance of ethical business practice, their ability to self-regulate effectively, and their social contributions as concerned members of the community.
+These efforts must be reflected not only in direct statements, PR and publicity campaigns, but also in the day-to-day actions of advertising and marketing communications agencies and practitioners, their observance of ethical business practice, their ability to selfregulate effectively, and their social contributions as concerned members of the community.